fluree/docs.flur.ee/src/content/docs/start/ui.md

 In the hosted version and older downloadable versions, you will also be able to see all the users in your account, as well as to add, and remove users.

-When you create a new database or new user, you will have to refresh the UI in order to have those database or users appear in the sidebar.
+When you create a new database or new user, you may have to refresh the UI in order to have those database or users appear in the sidebar.

 ### Sidebar
 In the sidebar, you can select the database you want to use.
-The hosted and earlier downloadable versions of FlureeDB also allow you to select a particular user.
+Earlier downloadable versions of Fluree also allow you to select a particular user.

 Use the sidebar to navigate to different pages in user interface.